-For those considering a career in investment, the question of whether to obtain a CFA or Master’s in Finance has always been the great dilemma.
+For those considering a career in investment, the question of whether to obtain a CFA or Master’s in Finance has always been the big question.

-Finding a good job – a job that is highly paid and in an industry offering potential for professional development – has become a really tall order.
-That’s why many organisations set higher criteria for their employees and started to look for the extra value their future employees might offer.
+Finding a good job – a job that is highly paid and in an industry offering potential for professional development – has become a pretty tall order.
+That’s why many organizations set higher criteria for their employees and started to look for the extra value their future employees might offer.

 There’s no argument that additional education provides crucial added value of interest to an employer.
 This is 100% true, particularly when speaking about the investment sector, which has been seriously hit by the financial crisis.
 Further education after graduating from university and various postgraduate qualifications have been a prerequisite for career advancement in many investment fields for quite a few years.